LFeitong/-FeitongLiu-.github.io/docs/index.md

  - I set up the workflow of my app.
  - I got my first react app page works as I linked in portfolio of this week.

+ ## Week3
+ - I committed and pushed the new version of my first app.
+I didn't initialize my website at all last week, but this week the app has added recipes, buttons and layout.
+ - I used JavaScript and TypeScript developing two react apps.
+One of them is based on Dr. Bart's YouTube video.
+ - I pushed the latest version of my first app [here](https://github.com/LFeitong/feitong-app).
+ - I wrote a new react app of shopping cart, and set up style for it.
+ - I made a new github repository of my new react [app](https://github.com/LFeitong/shopping-cart)

 # TODO